zinka88/Identifying-Groups/README.md

 # Data
 The programs use simulated data found in the "data" folder.
-This simulated data contains information on individual age, sex, health conditions categories (HCCs), geographic location, and annual health spending.
+This simulated data contains information on individual age, documented sex, health conditions categories (HCCs), geographic location, and annual health spending.